Psypher1/NoBsTs/README.md

 - a tuple is an array
   - each item in a tuple can be named & have different types

-# Generics - Day 07
+## Generics - Day 07

+- when you want the abitlity to have a type be interchangable depending on what is passed to it

+### Generics (KEYOF)